 phuketinvestmentthailandfinancing

 Banks won't mortgage Phuket property for most foreigners.
-Here are the real financing alternatives: developer plans, home equity, crypto loans, and joint venture structures.
+Here are the real financing alternatives: developer plans, home equity, crypto loans, and joint.

 · 8 min read · By MORE Group Editorial